eclipse-archived/packagedrone/README.md

 Eclipse Package Drone™ is a projected hosted by the Eclipse Foundation.
 It is open source and licensed under the EPL.

+## Building

+In order to re-build Package Drone you will need Maven 3.3+ and Java 8.

+Build the P2 target environment first:

+    mvn install -f runtime/pom.xml

+The build the main project:

+    mvn install

+Build the secondary artifacts:

+    mvn install -f secondary/pom.xml -Dgpg.skip

+Building the target environment is only required once, or after the target environment has been updated.
+The secondary artifacts rebuilds parts of Package Drone in way it can be distributed on Maven Central.

 ## More Information

 Also see: